©

 What you need to know

-• Refuge de la pointe Percée (Gramusset) at the foot of pointe Percée
+• Refuge de la Pointe Percée (Gramusset) at the foot of Pointe Percée

 Why do we recommend it?